-After a night of showers, a big blue sky hung overhead as I walked Honey up Bennett Avenue.
+After a night of showers, a big blue sky hung overhead as I walked my dog, Honey up Bennett Avenue.
 At 192nd Street, I was stopped by an old man who appeared to be lost.
-He looked a hundred years old--the kind of old not brought on by time, but by a hard life.
+He looked a hundred years old-the kind of old not brought on by time, but by a hard life.
 In a tattered but clean black cable-knit sweater, shining eyes and silver teeth, he was beautiful.
 He held out a piece of paper wedged inside his worn leather wallet.

 "Please," he said.
 "Is this address I find?"